-City Engagement Score (out of 100): 100
+City Engagement Score (out of 100): 70

-Score 30 100 Score: 30/30 Score: 0/40 Indicator 1.a: Approval of City Data Policy Your city has already drafted its data policy and is advised to getting approval from the Municipal Commissioner / Smart City CEO to thereafter pursue on-ground implementation of the data processes in the city.
-Indicator 1.b: City Data Policy Components Since your city has already incorporated all the components presently envisaged, the city may look to operationalize these and further enhance the policy document basis any regulatory or technology updates, such as data monetization or GIS policy.
+Score 60 100 Score: 30/30 Indicator 1.a: Approval of City Data Policy Since your city has already approved a data policy, city may like to now focus on effective implementation of data initiatives by utilising the various processes mentioned in the Policy.
+Further, city may look to revise the policy document periodically basis any regulatory or technology updates and include other components of relevance such as GIS mapping etc. Indicator 1.b: City Data Policy Components Since your city has already incorporated all the components presently envisaged, the city may look to operationalize these and further enhance the policy document basis any regulatory or technology updates, such as data monetization or GIS policy.
 Indicator 1.c & 1.d: Budget for data-related initiatives Dedicated city budget will ensure continuity of activities for building data blocks in the city.
-Your city is advised to allocate budget for the following data activities (non-exhaustive): • Salaries for data team including but not limited to CDO, data coordinators, data specialists, data analysts, database administrator, etc. Score: 0/30 - Analytics software for data analysis. - Setup of surveillance systems, ICCC, etc. (only software) that enables improved and accurate data collection and analysis. - Capacity Building sessions/regional workshops/courses/certifications for upskilling of data team. - Expenses for organizing data hackathons / data challenges, including prize money.
+Your city is advised to allocate budget for the following data activities (non-exhaustive): • Salaries for data team including but not limited to CDO, data coordinators, data specialists, data analysts, database administrator, etc. Score: 30/30 - Analytics software for data analysis. - Setup of surveillance systems, ICCC, etc. (only software) that enables improved and accurate data collection and analysis. - Capacity Building sessions/regional workshops/courses/certifications for upskilling of data team. - Expenses for organizing data hackathons / data challenges, including prize money.
 It is recommended that the city allocates budget for the data activities.
 This budget may be included as a sub line item under A&OE expenses or IT expenses of the smart city SPV's overall budget, or the Municipal IT budget.
+Score: 0/40

 Score: 0/20

-Score: 0/20

 Indicator 2.a: City Data Officer (CDO)

 Your city may look to appoint a full-time CDO, either in Municipal Corporation or in Smart City SPV, to lead and operationalize data-related activities as per the Job Description circulated in the HR guidelines for Smart Cities SPV.
 Appointment of a full-time CDO will help in effective management of data-related activities in the city.
 It will also ensure continuity of city's progress towards becoming 'DataSmart'.

 Indicator 2.b: Appointment of Data Coordinators

 Data coordinators help support and drive the data activities, including data collection, data publishing, analytics, etc., within their respective teams/departments.
 Your city is advised to work towards appointing a minimum of one data coordinator in each department for smooth operations and interdepartmental coordination for implementation of the DataSmart Cities Strategy and City Data Policy.

 Indicator 2.c: Data Team

 Data team is not limited to CDO and data coordinators.
 City may consider appointing the following members to carry forward data-specific activities to effectively use city's data:

 - Data Policy & Regulatory expert

 - Capacity Building & Stakeholders' Outreach expert

 - Survey Lead

 - Data Scientist

-- Statistician
+Statistician

+Score: 10/30

 - Data Architecture expert

 - Open Data expert

-Score: 10/30

-Data Engineer
+- Data Engineer

 - Data Analyst

 - Web developer

 - GIS expert